Faisalabad cricket team

-Faisalabad Cricket Team was one of the eight regional first-class cricket clubs, based in Faisalabad, Pakistan.
+Faisalabad Cricket Team is a Pakistani first-class cricket team representing Faisalabad, Punjab.
+The team's home ground is Iqbal Stadium, Faisalabad.
+They participate in the Quaid-e-Azam Trophy.
+It was refounded in the 2023/24 season after a revamp of the domestic structure.

+History

+Before 2023

 Its limited overs team was called Faisalabad Wolves.
-Kit colours are White for first-class cricket matches and Green for one-day and 20/20 competitions.
-They lost their first-class status when they were relegated from the 2016–17 Pakistan Super League.
+Kit colours were white for first-class cricket matches and green for one-day and 20/20 competitions.
 In April 2017, they regained their first-class status after beating Multan and as a result played in the 2017–18 Quaid-e-Azam Trophy tournament.